 On May 15, the day when Abe’s private security advisory panel presented him with a report calling for reinterpretation of the Constitution to enable Japan to exercise the right to collective self-defense, major newspapers surprised their readers with news articles on the deregulation council’s proposal for reform of farm policies that included demolition of the powerful agricultural cooperatives, which dominated Japan’s agriculture.

-Even though this was condemned by Akira Banzai, chairman of the Central Union of Agricultural Cooperatives (JA-Zenchu), Abe told a meeting of the Industrial Competitiveness Council four days later that fundamental changes were needed in farm policies so that local cooperatives could play leading roles and act independently to turn agriculture into a growing sector.
+Even though this was condemned by Akira Banzai, president of the Central Union of Agricultural Co-operatives (JA-Zenchu), Abe told a meeting of the Industrial Competitiveness Council four days later that fundamental changes were needed in farm policies so that local cooperatives could play leading roles and act independently to turn agriculture into a growing sector.

 Abe’s push for farm policy reform, primarily targeted at JA-Zenchu, is closely related to the multilateral talks for the Trans-Pacific Partnership (TPP) free trade scheme.